 In case any problems like delays, cancellations or missed connections arise, you can communicate directly with the airline.
 The airlines has to take care of you because you have a contract with them.

 If a travel agency issues your ticket, you may have to reach out to them first.
 You also depend on your OTA to forward you information like flight changes instead receiving them directly from the airline.
 You may get a prime exhibition of responsibility shifting rather than problem solving.

 This especially applies for premium tickets.
 You don’t want to spend more than €1,000 to wind up with some budget OTA’s telephone hotline in case anything goes wrong.

 Economy fares not including hold luggage are more and more common.
 In most cases, travel agencies charge much higher baggage fees than the airlines themselves.
 If bags are not included in your fare, airlines are often the cheaper alternative.

-The booking class for this flight is U, as this is an discounted economy fare.
+The booking class for this flight is U. This is a discounted economy fare.
 It’ll only yield miles on Turkish Airlines’ Miles&Smiles and not too many.
-A Billund to Tokyo roundtrip will earn you 3,630 award miles.
+Depending on where you’re flying from, it’ll be something between 3,000 and 3,600 miles.

 Information & Tips for Tokyo

 Tokyo is Japan’s capital and the world’s most populous metropolis as well as one of Japan’s 47 prefectures, consisting of 23 central city wards and multiple cities, towns, and villages west of the city center.